vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/workspace-one-access/New-WSADeployment.md

 New-WSADeployment -server sfo-vcf01.sfo.rainpole.io -user administrator@vsphere.local -pass VMw@re1! -jsonFile .\wsaDeploySpec.json
 ```

-This example starts a deployment of a clustered Cross-Instance Workspace ONE Access using data from the JSON Specification file
+This example starts a deployment of a clustered Cross-Instance Workspace ONE Access using data from the JSON Specification file.

 ### Example 2